 For almost a century, Gabriel was believed to have been the son of soldier Per Ståhl and his Livonian wife Anna Sophia Anrep, a soldier who was executed for assaulting a Danish woman while drunk in wartime.
 Gabriel would still have been a child, and thus the event was thought to have strongly affected his future life.
-The idea was presented as a fact in a biography by lector O. Klockhoff in 1925.
-However, recent research has revealed that they were not his parents after all icon-external-link.
-Rather, Gabriel was in all probability the son of court judge (rådman) Måns Åkesson and his wife Ingrid Jonsdotter in Eksjö town.
+The idea was presented as a fact in a biography by lector O. Klockhoff in 1925 and then copied by others until recently, when new research has revealed that they were not his parents after all icon-external-link.
+Rather, Gabriel was the son of court judge (rådman) and member of the Swedish Parliament Måns Åkesson and his wife Ingrid Joensdotter in Eksjö town.
 An entirely new and less traumatic childhood is coming to light, if you can call joining the army as a teenager and being ordered to literally wipe out an entire parish less traumatic than losing your father.

 During his time as an ensign, Gabriel fell in love with (or at least wished to marry) the young noblewoman Maria Margareta Fahnehielm (1651 – 5/5 1691), who was of old Swedish nobility.
 She was the daughter of a deceased war hero from Näs in Torpa parish, Peder Jönsson Kempe (1596 – 10/8 1655), who had achieved nobility for his efforts in the Thirty Years’ War, where he had served as a musketeer and captain of Östgöta Infanteriregemente.
 The story goes that during the battle of Leipzig in 1642 he was pierced by no less than 25 halberds but still managed to rescue the Swedish banner by hiding it under his cape – saving his own life in the bargain.
 He was granted nobility by Queen Kristina under the name Peder Fahnehielm (“banner helmet”), in commemoration of the event.